zilishen/documentation/content/amplify/overview/overview-main-components.md

 ## What Is F5 NGINX Amplify?

-[F5 NGINX Amplify](https://amplify.nginx.com/signup/) offers in-depth monitoring for NGINX-based web applications.
+[NGINX Amplify](https://amplify.nginx.com/signup/) offers in-depth monitoring for NGINX-based web applications.
 It simplifies the process of analyzing and resolving issues related to performance and scalability.

 With NGINX Amplify, you can: